 To serve psychotherapists & their clients by offering innovative, advanced clinical trainings focused on healing trauma’s wounds while fostering the growth of a vibrant professional community.

 The Miracle of Mindfulness – The Miracle of EMDR.
-Explore the similarities and differences between EMDR Therapy and the practice of mindfulness meditation with Vipassana practitioner and EMDR trainer and practitioner, George Abbott.
+Explore the similarities and differences between EMDR Therapy and the practice of mindfulness meditation with Vipassana practitioner and EMDR trainer and practitioner, George Abbott, PhD.
 EMDR and mindfulness practice are intended to eliminate human suffering.
 While EMDR therapy seeks to relieve extraordinary suffering, mindfulness practice seeks to relieve everyday, mundane suffering.
 These practices complement each other in the goal of relieving all human suffering.
 The workshop will explore how these practices can help promote the development of higher waves of human consciousness.
 Participants will be invited to consider client profiles suggesting referral for EMDR therapy, mindfulness training, or both.
 Finally, the benefits of mindfulness training for the life and work of a therapist will be discussed.

 3 EMDRIA Credits, 3 CEUS